The physical basis of teleological evolutions: The possible physical basis of the teleological evolutions of life

-The position of the natural sciences toward teleology can be considered in some measure conflicting.
-On the one hand, the teleological view would seem to allow a deeper understanding of natural evolutions and the formation of the functional structure of the living.
-On the other, as this vision is considered without physical basis and therefore misleading, there is outright hostility to it, even to the use of an otherwise convenient teleological language.

-It would seem that, today, no evolutionary biologist supports the teleological view, some explicitly assert that it is unworkable because it implies retrocausality.

-No biologist, of course, does not mean no scientist.
-A paradigmatic example is the American philosopher Nagel $\left [32\right ]$, who argues that the principles that explain the emergence of life should be teleological, rather than materialistic or mechanistic in character.
+It would seem that, today, only a few scientists support the teleological view.
+An example is the biologist Youvan $\left [25\right ]$, who shows the revolutionary character that a retrocausal physics would have on the theory of cognition.
+Another example is that of the philosopher Nagel $\left [26\right ]$, who argues that the principles that explain the emergence of life should be teleological rather than materialistic or mechanistic in character.

-We would put together Nagel's view in support of the teleological character of the evolutions of the living, Haldane's assertion that a biologist cannot live without teleology, and the constant temptation to adopt a teleological view and language in describing the evolutions and the functional structure of the living, to affirm that the notion of teleological natural evolution is more ``scientific'' than the mainstream one of causal natural evolution.
-This in the sense that it better answers empirical evidence -- of course the first canon of science.
-The only reason biologists would be against teleology in spite of empirical evidence would then come from another science.
-We mean the notion -- current also in today's physics -- that a teleological evolution is physically impossible.

-Of course, the sheer notion that quantum computation is teleological in character may already put a strain on that position of today's biological science: teleological evolutions are physically possible.
-This strain should naturally increase with the notion that, under quantum cosmology and the Anthropic Principle, the evolution of the universe toward sentient life should be teleological in character.
-It should further increase with the consequent notion that also the evolution of life on Earth, obtainable in principle from that of the universe by tracing out all the rest, even if decohered, should inherit the teleological character of the universe's evolution.

-Summing up, given the above, the impact of the present teleological view of natural evolutions on today's evolutionary biology would seem to be almost a head on collision.
+Of course, the sheer notion that quantum computation is a scientific example of teleological evolution may already put a strain on the present position of biology.

-\textit{Almost} because, on the one side, in recent years a group of evolutionary biologists $\left [33\right ]$ expressed the need to rethink Darwin's theory of evolution.
-As already said, that was after the discovery that some species' evolution steps occurred far too quickly to be solely ascribed to random changes in the species' DNA pool.
-Of course, the present teleological view of evolutions, with the associated quantum speedups, would offer a way out.
+In recent years, a group of evolutionary biologists $\left [27\right ]$ expressed the need to rethink Darwin's theory of evolution.
+That was after the discovery that some species' evolution steps occurred far too quickly to be solely ascribed to random changes in the species' DNA pool.
+Of course, the present teleological view of evolutions, with the associated quantum speedup, would offer a possible explanation.